mbfoss/neotasks.nvim/README.md

 ## Task output <!-- tag: output -->

-Every run gets its own scratch log buffer — a timestamped record of dependencies waited on, the resolved task, files saved, and how it ended — named after the run, e.g. `neotasks://build#1`, alongside whatever buffers the task type spawns (a terminal per `process`/`shell` task, streaming live).
+Every run gets its own scratch log buffer, a timestamped record of dependencies waited on, the resolved task, files saved, and how it ended, named after the run, e.g. `neotasks://build#1`, alongside whatever buffers the task type spawns (a terminal per `process`/`shell` task, streaming live).

 Where those buffers appear:

-- **With [dock.nvim](https://github.com/mbfoss/dock.nvim)** — one numbered tab
+- **With [dock.nvim](https://github.com/mbfoss/dock.nvim)**: one numbered tab
   per run in the shared dock panel, with a status badge (`▶` running, `✓` ok, `✗` failed, `⧗` waiting on dependencies) and one page per buffer.
 Click a tab to switch; new output on an inactive tab is flagged unread. `:Dock clean` asks each tab to shed itself: a finished run is disposed, buffers and all; a running one keeps its tab.
-- **Without it** — a single bottom split showing the highest-priority buffer of the running task, swapping the occupant rather than stacking splits.
+- **Without it**: a single bottom split showing the highest-priority buffer of the running task, swapping the occupant rather than stacking splits.
 A task's terminal outranks its log, so the log shows until there is real output.
 Like the quickfix window, the split is ours only while it holds one of those